 Opel has given details of the all-electric version of the Zafira Life, the van which is scheduled to go on sale in early 2021.
-It shares technology with other PSA transporters that all received electrification lately.
+It shares technology with other PSA transporters that have all been recently electrified.

 The Zafira-e Life also takes over the familiar charging options: A single-phase 7.4 kW charger is installed ex-works, a three-phase 11 kW charger is available as an option.
 With direct current, the small battery is filled to 80 per cent in 30 minutes, the large battery in 45 minutes, which corresponds to an average charging capacity of 80 kW.

 As an option, Opel will offer a trailer coupling with which the battery-electric van can pull trailer loads of up to 1,000 kilograms.
 There is sufficient storage space in the vehicle itself, while the Large version with a length of 5.30 metres offers up to 4,500 litres of loading volume.
 But if you have occupied all the seats, you will probably have to take the trailer after all.

 Overall, however, Opel says it attaches great importance to comfort in the Zafira-e Life, while the Vivaro-e is available for real van use.
 The Zafira-e Life, which apart from its name has nothing in common with previous Zafira generations, is positioned as a shuttle and motorhome.
 The leather seats can be variably moved in aluminium rails, and configurations with five, six, seven or eight seats are available.

 The long-wheelbase versions (i.e. the Medium and Large lengths) are also available with lounge equipment, featuring electrically heated front seats with massage function, as well as four particularly comfortable leather armchairs in the rear.